ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 Initialse the push SDK with Bluemix push notifications service `app GUID` and `app Region`.

-To get your app GUID, select the Configuration option in the navigation pane for your initialized push services and click **Mobile Options**.Modify the code snippet to use your Bluemix push notifications service appGUID parameter.
+To get your app GUID, select the Configuration option in the navigation pane of your push services and click **Mobile Options**.Modify the code snippet to use your Bluemix push notifications service appGUID parameter.

 The `App Region` specifies the location where the Push service is hosted.
-You can use one of the three values:
+You can use one of the following three values:

 - For US Dallas - `.ng.bluemix.net`
 - For UK - `.eu-gb.bluemix.net`